Jump to content

 The students should be able to operate as a radio officer on board vessels.

-This module is enabling the students to apply for their GOC license, and covers relevant requirements in STCW 78 as amended, tables A-II/1, A-II/2 and A-IV/2.
+This module provides students with a GOC certificate, and covers relevant requirements in STCW 78 as amended, tables A-II/1, A-II/2 and A-IV/2.

 Learning outcomes, module 3: